 Pin Bhaba Pass Trek

 The Pin Bhaba Pass trek (aka Tarik La), is one of the few treks where the trekkers witness the lush green mountains as well as the barren lands.
-The Pin Bhaba pass is at a cross over of the dense forests and the sepherd's trail of Kinnaur in Himachal Pradesh and the stark Pin valley in Spiti, attaining a maximum altitude of 16,125 ft.
-The dramatic landscape and the moderate difficulty level make it one of the best Himalayan treks.
-The best time to do Bhaba pass trek is from mid-May to September end.
+The Pin Bhaba pass is at a cross over of the dense forests and the shepherd's trail of Kinnaur in Himachal Pradesh and the stark Pin valley in Spiti, attaining a maximum altitude of 16,125 ft.
+The dramatic landscape and the moderate difficulty level make Pin Bhaba one of the best Himalayan treks.
+The best time to do Bhaba pass trek is from Mid-May to September end.
 The USP of this trek is that it is one of the rare Himalayan treks which can be done in the monsoon season as well.
+Stay on this page for more details like - Pin Bhaba trek route map, itinerary, temperature chart, photos, and videos.
+Scroll to the end to read Pin Bhaba Pass trek blogs.

 Pin Bhaba Pass is a moderate plus trek climbing to a high altitude of 16125 feet.
 It requires more strength and endurance than moderate level treks.
 Therefore, it is recommended that you first gain an experience of trekking to altitudes of 3700 metres and learn about campsite basics, ascending and descending on mountain trails, basics of high altitude acclimatization process and then move up a notch with the Pin Bhaba Pass Trek.
 For details on trek difficulty level, please read on Bikat Rating Scale.